 How, When and Why They Become a Nuisance Pest

 Ants are pests around the home because they feed on and contaminate human food, infest structures and build unsightly mounds in lawns.
 In some cases, ants are able to inflict painful bites or stings.

-Ant control requires conscientious efforts and the combined use of mechanical, educational, sanitation, exclusion and chemical applications.
+Ant pest control service requires conscientious efforts and the combined use of mechanical, educational, sanitation, exclusion and chemical applications.
 The best approach to ant prevention inside the home is sanitation.
 Any type of food or food particles can attract and provide sustenance for ants.
 Food should be stored in tight containers.
 Get rid of moisture sources, including condensation in crawl spaces, cabinets and other utilities, and leaks in water fixtures.

 Take notes of where ants are observed, this information may help a professional exterminator.
 Some ants establish definite trails that can be followed to their nesting location.
 Location of the nest is the key to control of ants because they are colonizing insects.
 Killing large numbers of individual ants is not how to get rid of them.
 The species of ant must be identified before trying to control the ant problem.
 Knowing the ant species will yield important clues to the habits of the ant and potential source of the nest.